Kathy Manning: 2020

+After a court-ordered redistricting in 2019, 6th District was reconfigured to include the Triad, with all of Guilford County, and part of Forsyth County, including most of Winston-Salem.
+The previous 6th District, which included only parts of Greensboro, had been represented by Republican Mark Walker for three terms.

 On December 2, 2019, hours before the new map was issued, Manning announced she would run in the 6th.
 The new district was significantly more compact and Democratic than its predecessor.
 Had it existed in 2016, Hillary Clinton would have won it with over 59% of the vote–a near-mirror image of Trump's 56% in the old 6th.
-On paper, the new 6th was one of the most Democratic white-majority districts in the South.

 With most observers believing the 6th was a likely Democratic pickup, Walker announced he would not run for a fourth term.

 Manning won the Democratic primary, and in the general election, she defeated Republican nominee Lee Haywood with 62% of the vote.
-Upon her swearing-in on January 3, 2021, she became the first Democrat to represent this district since 1985, and the first white Democrat to represent a Triad-based district since Steve Neal left office in 1995.
+Upon her swearing-in on January 3, 2021, she became the first woman to ever represent the 6th District, the first Democrat to represent this district since 1985, and the first Jewish person to represent North Carolina in Congress.

-Manning has stated health care is one of her driving issues, motivated by the "labyrinthine process of getting insurance" to cover her daughter's medication.
+Manning has stated health care is one of her driving issues, motivated by the "labyrinthine process of getting insurance" to cover her daughter's medication for a chronic illness.

+2022

+On November 8, 2022 Manning won re-election to her house seat against Republican Christian Castelli 54% to 45%,.

+After the 2020 census, the North Carolina General Assembly redrew the congressional maps for the 2022 election.
+Those maps were challenged in several lawsuits that made their way to the North Carolina Supreme Court.
+In a 4-3 decision split down party lines, the North Carolina Supreme Court struck down the maps, finding that the districts drawn reflected extreme partisan gerrymandering in violation of the North Carolina state constitution, and ordered them to be redrawn.
+After rejecting the redrawn maps, the Court appointed a bipartisan panel of experts, called special masters, made up of two Republicans and one Democrat, to draw fair maps.

+The approved maps removed most of Winston-Salem, while keeping all of Guilford County, Greensboro, and High Point and expanding the 6th District to include Rockingham County and most of Caswell County.